 Inflation pushes taxpayers into higher tax brackets every year, meaning a higher tax burden despite not being financially better off.
 If the Government wants to increase taxes it should pass a law and consult with the public, not just watch as inflation punishes taxpayers years after year.
+This is especially so given (1) the high-inflation model that current government policies will create, and (2) already teachers, policemen, and nurses are in the top tax bracket that Sir Micheal infamouslly said was for "rich pricks".

-While the Working Group says that inflation is best handled by "periodic reviews of the thresholds" but New Zealanders haven't had a tax cut since Budget 2010.
+While the Working Group says that inflation is best handled by "periodic reviews of the thresholds" but New Zealanders haven't had a tax cut since Budget 2010: indeed this current current cancelled legislated tax cats.
 In that time average income earners have been made worse off by \$500 per year from failing to adjust tax thresholds.